EGI-Federation/documentation/content/en/users/workload-manager/_index.md

 ![Fig. 4 - Submit a job with the Job Launchpad](./figure_4.png)

-Fig. 4 - Submit a job with the Job Launchpad
+Submit a job with the Job Launchpad

 #### Monitor Job status